grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -compactor.max-compaction-time
 [max_compaction_time: <duration> | default = 1h]

+# (experimental) If enabled, will delete the bucket-index, markers and debug
+# files in the tenant bucket when there are no blocks left in the index.
+# CLI flag: -compactor.no-blocks-file-cleanup-enabled
+[no_blocks_file_cleanup_enabled: <boolean> | default = false]

 # (advanced) Number of goroutines opening blocks before compaction.
 # CLI flag: -compactor.max-opening-blocks-concurrency
 [max_opening_blocks_concurrency: <int> | default = 1]